Extension Forestry Team

 Extension Urban Forester

-Mayra leads UConn’s Urban and Community Forestry Extension efforts across Connecticut (read her latest Urban Forestry Impact Report).
+Mayra leads UConn’s Urban and Community Forestry Extension efforts across Connecticut.
 Her work is centered on:

-• Using participatory research and geospatial analysis to support climate-resilient urban forests.
+• Using participatory research and geospatial analysis to support climate-resilient urban forests and communities.

-• Working with municipalities and local groups to advance tree canopy planning.
+• Working with municipalities and local groups to advance community forestry planning.

 Contact Information